 Above all, Don cherished his family.
 He was a loving husband, father, grandfather, and great-grandfather whose steady presence, wisdom, and sense of humor will be deeply missed and forever remembered.

-Don is survived by his beloved wife, Linda W. Hurley of Hamilton; his children, Ken Hurley (Cheri) of Hamilton, Scott Hurley (Kim) of Lexington, KY, Barb Hurley (Charlene) of Marana, AZ, Tim Baker (Samuelyn) of Hamilton, and Elizabeth Rowe (Travis) of Hamilton; grandson Anthony Walker and many grandchildren and great-grandchildren, all of whom brought him immense pride and happiness.
+Don is survived by his beloved wife, Linda W. Hurley of Hamilton; his children, Ken Hurley (Cheri) of Hamilton, Scott Hurley (Kim) of Lexington, KY, Barb Hurley (Charlene) of Marana, AZ, Tim Baker (Samuelyn) of Hamilton, and Elizabeth Rowe (Travis) of Hamilton; his grandchildren,Caleb Hurley, Natalie Hurley, Anthony Walker, Brandon Walker, Tyler Walker, Sarah Walker, and Timothy Baker and many great grandchildren, all of whom bought him immense pride and happiness.

 Don’s legacy lives on through the family he loved, the lives he touched, and the many contributions he made throughout his lifetime.
 His memory will remain a source of comfort and inspiration to all who knew him.